Domain wall fermions: Epilogue

 Compared to lattice QCD simulations with Wilson or staggered fermions, the obvious shortcoming of domain wall fermions is the added cost of the extra fifth dimension.
 However, experience suggests that domain wall fermions often display smaller discretization effects for the same lattice spacing.
 This improved scaling can offset much of their extra cost since in general the cost of lattice calculations grows with a large power of the inverse lattice spacing as the continuum limit is approached.
 While it is difficult to carry out a systematic study of this question, it is suggestive that the very good chiral symmetry of domain wall fermions together with their simple flavor structure must be responsible for this behavior.
 For example, recent calculations of the hadronic contributions to the muon anomalous magnetic moment appear to bear out these expectations~\cite{RBC:2023pvn,RBC:2024fic,Aubin:2022hgm,Ce:2022kxy,FermilabLatticeHPQCD:2024ppc}.

 \mynnnext {\bf Acknowledgments.} We thank Maarten Golterman for extensive discussions and comments.
-We also thank Tom DeGrand for comments.
+We also thank Ting-Wai Chiu, Tom DeGrand and David Kaplan for comments.
 TB is partially supported by the US Department of Energy under grant DE-SC0010339.
 YS is supported by the Israel Science Foundation under grant no.~1429/21.